microsoft/WhatTheHack/xxx-AKS-EnterpriseGrade/Coach/Solution-00.md

 - Copy the script blocks from this guide, then paste and run them

 **NOTE**: The code snippets provided in this Coach's Guide are just an orientation for you as a coach, and might not work 100% in your particular environment.
 They have been tested, but the rapid nature of Azure CLI versions, Kubernetes, AKS, helm, etc makes it very difficult constantly reviewing them on a regular basis.
 If you find errors in the code, please send a PR to this repo with the correction.

+## Student Resources

+Before the hack, it is the Coach's responsibility to download and package up the contents of the `/Student/Resources` folder of this hack from the [WTH Coach's Repo](https://aka.ms/wthrepo) into a "Resources.zip" file.
+The coach should then provide a copy of the Resources.zip file to all students at the start of the hack.

+**HINT: The students cannot complete Challenge 0 until you do this for them!**

+Always refer students to the [What The Hack website](https://aka.ms/wth) for the student guide: [https://aka.ms/wth](https://aka.ms/wth)

+**NOTE:** Students should **not** be given a link to the What The Hack repo before or during a hack.
+The student guide does **NOT** have any links to the Coach's guide or the What The Hack repo on GitHub.

 ### Local Workstation or Azure Cloud Shell